dilner1/Garden-Gnome-Blog/README.md

     - in ALLOWED_HOSTS section add the Herolu app name and .herokuapp.com to the key value and localhost - this app's key will be ['garden-gnome-blog.herokuapp.com', 'localhost'] as an example
 - Cretae Media, static and templates folders in the top level of our project on git

+- Create a Procfile (must use a capital P) for Heroku to read
+    - add web: gunicorn gardengnome.wsgi to Procfile

 # Credits